whismanoid/max3421-usb-host-example-rpi-6.1.y/README.md

 # max3421-usb-host-example-rpi-6.1.y

-Maxim MAX3421e USB host example (hcd device driver integration test) on Raspberry Pi (kernel 6.1.y)
+Maxim / Analog Devices MAX3421e USB host example (hcd device driver integration test) on Raspberry Pi (kernel 6.1.y)

 The max3421-hcd firmware driver is part of the standard linux kernel source code, and has been for several years.
 The source code is located here: